World War COVID Guerre mondiale: From WeaponWorld to PeaceWorld; Learner, begin... De la terre en armes au monde paisible ; Apprenti, débute

 Except my text is new and vital now;

-Theirs, a mere duplicate with nothing new.
+Theirs, another duplicate of nothing new.

 The interdict we share is their victory.